MaMMoS-project/sem_io/README.md

 >>> pixel_size, unit = sem_io.SEMparams.get_image_pixel_size("path_to_my_image.tif")
 ```

-This is useful if you want to plot the SEM image using [matplotlib](https://matplotlib.org/) and add a scalebar with the correct dimensions using [matplotlib-scalebar](https://github.com/ppinard/matplotlib-scalebar):
+This is useful if you want to plot the SEM image using [matplotlib](https://matplotlib.org/) and add a scalebar with the correct dimensions using [matplotlib-scalebar](https://github.com/ppinard/matplotlib-scalebar).
+Here's the whole process as an example:

 ```python
 >>> import matplotlib.pyplot as plt